k2view-academy/K2View-Academy/articles/02_fabric_architecture/03_fabric_basics_getting_started.md

 When a Fabric cluster clean-up is required, it is recommended to execute the **reset.sh** script in the following order:

-- Run on one node - ./reset.sh drop_all; - cleans Fabric storage on the local Fabric node and removes Cassandra keyspaces and Kafka topics.
+- Run on one node, ./reset.sh drop_all; - cleans Fabric storage on the local Fabric node and removes Cassandra keyspaces and Kafka topics.
 Removing Cassandra keyspaces and Kafka topics impacts  the entire Fabric cluster.

-- Run on all other nodes - ./reset.sh drop_local; - cleans Fabric storage on the local Fabric node.
+- Run on all other nodes, ./reset.sh drop_local; - cleans Fabric storage on the local Fabric node.
 To reset the Fabric cluster correctly, execute the **reset.sh** script on all fabric nodes, and only then [start](/articles/02_fabric_architecture/03_fabric_basics_getting_started.md#k2fabric-start) each Fabric node individually.

 ### Reset Fabric - Remove Fabric Directories